GodotSteam/GodotSteam-Docs/docs/tutorials/p2p.md

 				# Print the packet to output
 				print("Packet: " + message.payload)

-				# Append logic here to deal with packet data
+				# Append logic here to deal with message data.
+Do NOT use call or call_v here when directly dealing with data without sanatizing your data first.
+Ideally don't use it at all unless you really know what you're doing.
 	```

 === "Godot 4.x"